1860 Arkansas gubernatorial election: General election

 The election was described as "fratricidal war".
 Hindman's machine painted Rector, an aristocratic lawyer and planter, as the friend of the common man, usurping the position the Family had successfully adopted since Andrew Jackson and Jacksonian democracy.
 Campaign events and debates across the state provided a lively campaign to a voting public accustomed to the Family dictating winners.
 Hubbard was often left out of the debates.
 Johnson was a poor speaker, and there was little daylight between the candidates on the issues.
 Instead, the campaign was largely focused on personalities, the Family's highhanded selection of Johnson, and mudslinging.
-Both candidates agreed on Southern rights and the expansion of slavery into new territories, and both left Arkansas's secession from the United States on the table if necessary.
+Both candidates agreed on the expansion of slavery into new territories, and both left Arkansas's secession from the United States on the table if necessary.

 The election took place on August 6, 1860, but it took two weeks to tabulate the final results.
 Independent Democratic candidate Henry Massey Rector won the election by a margin of 3,079 votes against his opponent Democratic nominee Richard H. Johnson, thereby gaining Independent Democratic control over the office of Governor.
-Rector was sworn in as the 6th Governor of Arkansas on 15 November 1860.
+Rector was sworn in as the 6th Governor of Arkansas on November 15, 1860.
 The election marked the beginning of the end of Family influence in Arkansas politics.